 Course Element "Task"

-Coaches can use the Task course element to organize actions and submission tasks.
-Learners upload their submissions to the OpenOlat course and receive feedback or assessment from the teacher.
-Revisions can also be requested.
-Sample solutions can also be provided using this course element.
+Teachers can use the course element Assignment to organize file submissions and submission assignments.
+Learners upload their submissions to the OpenOlat course and receive feedback or an assessment from the teacher.
+Revisions can also be requested or sample solutions provided.

-Submission: Learners should have the opportunity to submit tasks.
-This is where course participants create their solutions or upload them in a PDF file format.
+- Submission: Learners should have the opportunity to submit tasks.
+This is where course participants create their solutions or upload them.

 The tasks of a course are created and configured in the course editor.